Magnolia: Horticulture

 Hybridisation has been immensely successful in combining the best aspects of different species to give plants which flower at an earlier age than the parent species, as well as having more impressive flowers.
 One of the most popular garden magnolias, M. × soulangeana, is a hybrid of M. liliiflora and M. denudata.
 In the eastern United States, five native species are frequently in cultivation: M. acuminata (as a shade tree), M. grandiflora, M. virginiana, M. tripetala, and M. macrophylla.
 The last two species must be planted where high winds are not a frequent problem because of the large size of their leaves.
+Young plants of the Florida endemic M. ashei start flowering at a particularly early age, even just 3–4 years old, making it popular.

-Culinary uses
+Culinary

 The flowers of many species are considered edible.
 In parts of England, the petals of M. grandiflora are pickled and used as a spicy condiment.
 In some Asian cuisines, the buds are pickled and used to flavor rice and scent tea.
-In Japan, the young leaves and flower buds of Magnolia hypoleuca are broiled and eaten as a vegetable.
+In Japan, the young leaves and flower buds of M. hypoleuca are broiled and eaten as a vegetable.
 Older leaves are made into a powder and used as seasoning; dried, whole leaves are placed on a charcoal brazier and filled with miso, leeks, daikon, and shiitake, and broiled.
 There is a type of miso which is seasoned with magnolia, hoba miso.